viggnah/wso2-apim-monetization-docker/README.md

 5. Simulates a bit of traffic by making a few sample calls
 6. Pushes out the usage data to Stripe so that the subscription in the Connected account shows the due amount (eg: 5 calls at $1.10 per call - $5.50 is due)

+## Troubleshooting
+* Check logs: `docker compose logs -f`

+* Check logs for only one container: `docker logs wso2-apim`, `docker logs -f wso2-apim` (replace *wso2-apim* with desired container name as defined in docker-compose.yml, eg: mysql, logstash, fluentd-agent etc.)

+* SSH into container and check stuff inside: `docker exec -it wso2-apim bash`

+* For more useful commands and info, refer [this doc](./useful-commands.md).

 ## Tested on
 Rancher 1.15.1 (Moby engine) on Mac OS Sonoma 14.4.1